Home

 Arrochar / Dunbarton (Ref 492/3/1)

-Robert and Christina's children Colin (born 1822), Janet (born 1825), Anne (born 1827), and Donald (born 1829) are not listed which means they had died by 1841 or were living elsewhere.
+Robert and Christina's children Colin (born 1822), Janet (born 1825), Anne (born 1827), and Donald (born 1829) are not listed with their parents in the 1841 census which means they had either died by then or were living elsewhere.
 A James Robertson (aged 50) and his likely wife Christian (aged 50) and a probable son James Robertson are also recorded at Arrochar in the 1841 census (Ref 492/1/7); it is not yet known if they are related.

 Robert's family is listed as shown below: